Electronic transmission of Kaduna LG result shows possibilities for 2023

 “It will be hard for anyone to say they want to rig an election and change all those four values.
 Remember that I said we print 10 copies of the summary of results; so, 10 people already have the results out there.
 How are you going to get all 10 and change them?
 It will be very difficult.”

-Kaduna’s successful deployment of technology in conducting a hitch-free election is seen as a huge indictment on the nation’s bi-cameral legislature that believes in holding on to an anachronistic way of doing things in 21st Century Nigeria.
+Kaduna’s successful deployment of technology in conducting a hitch-free election is seen as a huge indictment on the nation’s bicameral legislature that believes in holding on to an anachronistic way of doing things in the 21st Century Nigeria.

 Recall that the National Assembly, on the eve of their annual recess, had passed the Electoral Act Amendment Bill amid controversy surrounding Section 52, which leaves the e-transmission of election results at the mercy of the Independent National Electoral Commission (INEC).